Using SLAs for Better Vulnerability Management & Remediation: Improving Developer’s Workflow

 Executives can use risk indicators to construct better SLAs for developers who work to resolve certain vulnerabilities in expected timeframes.
 Also, evidence-based SLAs are necessary to manage vulnerabilities effectively.
 Otherwise, attackers may find and exploit potential threats due to bad vulnerability management and unachievable expectations from developers.

-The Appsec Phoenix Way
+The Phoenix Security Way

 Francesco is an internationally renowned public speaker, with multiple interviews in high-profile publications (eg. Forbes), and an author of numerous books and articles, who utilises his platform to evangelize the importance of Cloud security and cutting-edge technologies on a global scale.